Annuities offer a wide range of benefits and features which can make them a good option for helping you reach your future financial goals.

-An investment advisor can tell you about the different kinds of annuities, including:
+An investment professional can tell you about the different kinds of annuities, including:

 When you discuss your retirement goals with your advisor, he or she can suggest an annuity — or a combination of annuities — that’s right for your needs.